 Helena Ackesjö

-Department of Pedagogy Faculty of Social Sciences
+Department of Education Faculty of Social Sciences

 Save contact Download image

-I am Ph.D. and associate professor in education at Linnaeus University.
+I am Ph.D. and professor in education at Linnaeus University.
 My research mainly deals with teachers’ work and conditions, as well as the profession’s encounter with policy.
 My interest is in education for children in school start age, and the research focuses above all teachers’ work in preschool, preschool class, School-Age EduCare and elementary school, as well as children’s transitions between the various school forms.
 In my research, children’s perspective is often put at the center, but what is recurring and constant is the professional perspective.
 I regularly work with assignments from the Swedish National Agency for Education, the School Inspectorate and the Ministry of Education in matters related to my research areas.

 Teaching